soumyadeeptadas/EtherHeal/README.md

 - [Ananya Sajwan](https://github.com/ananya407)

-Organ Donation and Transplant Matching system using Ethereum blockchain technology, to provide functionalities like donor-recipient automated transplant matching for organ donation, easy access of medical records, and holistic platform for the whole system; in a highly secure, traceable and automated way, aiaming to enhance the whole system and process of organ distribution as well as transplant matching,saving lives and curb illegal activities like trafficking, etc.
+Organ Donation and Transplant Matching system using Ethereum blockchain, to provide functionalities like donor-recipient automated transplant matching for organ donation, easy access of medical records, and holistic platform for the whole system; in a highly secure, traceable and automated way, aiming to enhance the whole system and process of organ distribution as well as transplant matching,saving lives and curb illegal activities like trafficking, etc.

+topics: ethereum blockchain, smart contracts, organ donation, transplant matching, EMR, decentralized application.